ipa-jfh/quality-hub/README.md

 $ catkin_make run_tests_examplepackage_gtest_exampletest

-Some further information can be found in [1, Running unit tests].
+Some further information can be found in 1, Running unit tests.

 #### Stakeholders
 * The developers of the package